PeterCamilleri/CX16/docs/tools.md

 a long history of feuding with this company.
 Do not let past bitterness blind you in the present.

-I have no affiliation in any way with Git, GitHub, Microsoft or any of their subsidiaries, partners, or associates.
+Disclaimer: I have no affiliation in any way with Git, GitHub, Microsoft or any of their subsidiaries, partners, or associates.

 And now for some hillbilly git humor:

     git -r done